eliottprdlx/variational_neural_ode/README.md

-# Time Series Generation for Offline Policy Learning
+# Time Series Generation

-Implementation of a variational Neural ODE model to generate original controlled dynamical trajectories to perform offline reinforcement learning in non-Markovian settings.
+Implementation of a variational Neural ODE model to generate controlled dynamical trajectories in non-Markovian settings.

 Based on the papers: